Pistonite/celer/docs/src/route/config/tags.md

 ```
 The text `world` is tagged with the `dir` tag.

-For more on Rich Text and how to use them, see [Customizing Text](../customizing-text.md).
+For more on Rich Text and how to use them, see [Tagging Text](../tagging-text.md).
 This section focuses on how the tags used in Rich Texts are configured.

 Similar to icons, tags defined in all configurations are combined.